jethornton/rpi/docs/source/install-10L.rst

 2 Network Options
   * Hostname set the name you want to be visible on the LAN

-1 Localisation Options
+4 Localisation Options
   * Change Locale to `en_US ISO8859-1` tab to Ok and press Enter
   * Default Locale `en_US` tab to Ok and press Enter
   * Time Zone, Select US then your time zone.
+  * Change Keyboard Layout
+     * Generic 104-key PC
+     * Other, then English (US)
+     * The default for the keyboard layout
+     * No Compose key
   * Change WLAN Country to US

-4 Interfacing Options Enable the following
+5 Interfacing Options Enable the following
   * SSH
-  * 1-Wire
+  * Optionally 1-Wire if you plan on using it

-4 Advanced Options
+7 Advanced Options
   * Expand File System

 Finish and Reboot